 Defining what is right for you is inevitably an individual choice.
 But you need to choose right at the very outset.
 That is, you need to consider all the in-house factors and thoroughly assess the maturity level of your platform vendor.
 To guide you through this quandary, we have prepared a buyer’s guide so you can start off by creating a capabilities grid for your IoT platform.

 At the very least, make sure the basics are covered.
 The platform should be stable and flexible; the hardware, IoT connectivity, and IoT device management should all check out.
 Get started by checking out our list of essential factors to consider when looking for an IoT platform.

 The Record Evolution IoT development platform provides the entire end-to-end infrastructure to build your IoT product.
-Extending from the edge to the cloud, the platform comes with a cloud IDE for custom IoT app development.
-It offers seamless IoT application development, testing and deployment, and comes with data science capabilities on top of the classic data warehouse toolchain.
+Extending from the edge to the cloud, the platform comes with a cloud IDE for custom IoT app development where, for example, you package your machine learning models as IoT apps.
+It offers seamless IoT application development, testing, and deployment, and comes with data science capabilities on top of the classic data platform toolchain.

 About Record Evolution